 - 4 Tablespoons canola or other neutral flavored oil

-- To make the rub, combine the coffee, sugar, smoked paprika, salt, pepper and onion powder in a small bowl and stir to combine.
+- To make the rub, combine the coffee, sugar, smoked paprika, salt, pepper, onion powder and 2 Tablespoons canola oil in a small bowl and stir to combine.
 Set aside.

 - Using butcher's twine, tie the roast.
 Season generously with salt and pepper.